EnergyWabbits/wabbits-staking/economy.md

 The Energy Wabbits ecosystem runs on a **dual-currency system** designed to create a sustainable and engaging loop.

-Players earn, spend, and cycle resources to progress through the system while contributing to the overall economy.
+The economy is built to keep users active by turning staking into progression, and progression into reward opportunities.

 ---

 ## ⚡ EP (Energy Points)

-EP is the **core resource** earned through staking.
+EP is the **core production resource** earned through staking.

+### How EP is earned:

+- EP is earned by staking Wabbits
+- EP accrues over time through the Work Cycle
+- The amount earned depends on how many Wabbits are staked

 ### How EP is used:

+- Build your Burrow Shop
 - Upgrade your Burrow Shop
-- Play games
-- Enter raffles
-- Activate boosts
-- Progress through the ecosystem

-EP is **not meant to be held forever** — it is designed to be spent to drive activity.
+- Power store progression

+EP is mainly used to help users grow their in-game production system.

 ---

 ## 🟣 WB (Wabbit Bucks)

-WB is the **reward-based currency** of the ecosystem.
+WB is the **main reward currency** inside the ecosystem.

 ### How WB is earned:

-- Generated from your Burrow Shop
+- Generated through your Burrow Shop
-- Won through games
+- Earned through ecosystem reward systems
-- Earned from raffles and events
+- Earned through future gameplay, competitions, or events

 ### How WB is used:

 - Buy raffle tickets
+- Enter reward-based activities
-- Enter competitions
+- Participate in ecosystem competitions
-- Access rewards
+- Access future reward opportunities

 ---

 ## 💸 Claiming WB

-WB is claimable through a small fee-based system.
+WB builds up over time and can be claimed through a fee-based system.

 ### Key Rules:

-- WB accumulates over time
+- WB accumulates until claimed
-- There is a max hold limit before claiming
+- There is a maximum amount users can hold before needing to claim
-- Claiming requires a small fee
+- Claiming WB requires a small fee
-- This fee helps support the treasury
+- Claim fees help support the treasury

+This creates a loop where the system can continue funding rewards and future growth.

 ---

 ## 🔁 The Core Economy Loop

-The entire system is built around this loop:
+The full economy works like this:

-1. Stake NFTs → Earn EP
+1. Stake Wabbits
-2. Spend EP → Upgrade Shop
+2. Earn EP
-3. Shop Produces → Earn WB
+3. Use EP to build and upgrade your Burrow Shop
-4. Use WB → Raffles, Games, Rewards
+4. Burrow Shop generates WB
-5. Claim WB → Fee goes to treasury
+5. Use WB for raffles, rewards, and competitions
+6. Claim WB through the fee-based claim system

 ---

 ## 🏪 Burrow Shop System

-The Burrow Shop is your **earning engine**.
+The Burrow Shop is the main bridge between EP and WB.

-### What you can upgrade:

-- Partner energy drink cans
+### The role of the shop:

+- EP goes into building the shop
+- Shop upgrades improve production
+- Better production leads to more WB generation

+### Example upgrade path:

+- Can
+- 12-Pack
-- Store levels (Can → 12-Pack → 24-Pack → Pallet)
+- 24-Pack
-- Staff (Stocker, Manager, Night Manager)

-Higher upgrades = higher WB production.
+- Pallet

+As the shop improves, it becomes a stronger WB-producing system.

 ---